 - 1. Sponsorship or ASTRO membership is not required to submit an abstract. - 2.
 Abstracts must be received by 11:59 p.m.
-Pacific Time, Tuesday, March 12, 2024. - 3.
-All studies in oncology, radiation oncology and radiation-therapy for non-oncologic conditions are eligible for submission.
-This includes basic and translational science, technology-related, health services research, epidemiologic, patient-focused clinical studies and all phases of trials. - 4.
+Pacific Time, Tuesday, February 25, 2025 - 3.
+All studies in oncology, radiation oncology, and radiation therapy for non-oncologic conditions are eligible for submission.
+This includes basic and translational science, technology-related, health services research, epidemiologic, patient-focused clinical studies, and all phases of trials. - 4.
+Abstracts may only be submitted by one of the authors of the abstract.
+Consent must be obtained from all co-authors regarding the material and content presented in the abstract.
+In the event of any conflicts please refer to Item 7 of this Eligibility section. - 5.
 An abstract may only be submitted once.
 Abstracts of clinically related subjects should be combined into a single abstract.
-Submission of multiple abstracts on a single study may result in the rejection of one or more abstracts. - 5.
+Submission of multiple abstracts on a single study may result in the rejection of one or more abstracts. - 6.
 Submit new research.
-Data from the long-term follow-up of previously presented clinical trials may be submitted only if significant new information can be shown.
+Data from the long-term follow-up of previously presented clinical trials may be submitted only if significant new information can be shown. - 7.
+ASTRO, in its sole discretion, reserves the right to make a determination to remove an abstract from the program if it believes the circumstances warrant removal.